OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 We will hold presentations and tutorials during morning sessions, and concurrent coding and documentation sprints during afternoon sessions (except swapping them places on Thursday).
-Actitivies that will take place in the afternoons and their schedule will be decided at the beginning of the workshop dependently on how many people will sign up to the proposed coding and documentation sprints.
+Actitivies that will take place in the afternoons and their schedule will be decided at the beginning of the workshop depending on how many people will sign up to the proposed coding and documentation sprints.
 At the end of each day we will hear brief reports from group activities.

 ## Monday, 16th January